minprog/app-studio/40 Guided/50 Restaurant/10 Assignment.md

 ## Architecture

 Here's a general overview of the app architecture.
-There will be three activities, as well as a couple of classes that handle database access.
-Specifically, there's a model class, which represents the core concept of this app: a **journal entry**.
+There will be three activities, that all make a connection to our online API.
+There's also a model class for menu items, and an adapter for displaying those on the menu screen.

 ![](restaurant-arch.png)